Chaoswrd/Terminal-Configurations/README.md

-# Vim-Configurations
+# Terminal-Configurations

 ## Description
-This repository contains my vim configurations.
+This repository contains my terminal configurations.
 I created this to more easily sync my configurations across systems.